-CRITERIA INDICATORS OF SUPERIOR QUALITY MEETS METRICS (Y/N) JUSTIFICATION/ COMMENTS SECTION I (continued): NON-NEGOTIABLE CF RITERIA Non-Negotiable 3.
-RIGOR AND BALANCE: Each grade's instructional materials reflect the balances in the standards and help students meet the standards' rigorous expectations, by helping students develop REQUIRED 3a) Attention to Conceptual Understanding: Materials develop conceptual understanding of key mathematical concepts, especially where called for explicitly in specific content standards or cluster headings by amply featuring high-quality conceptual problems and questions.
-Yes Conceptual understanding is developed in lessons focused on standards which explicitly call for conceptual understanding.
-For example, Lesson 6.1 targets 8.G.B.6 and 8.G.B.7.
-The problems in this lesson support conceptual understanding as required by this standard. and fluency, and application.
-6 Yes No ceptual understanding, procedural skill Yes Fluency standards are integrated in lessons throughout the year.
+CRITERIA INDICATORS OF SUPERIOR QUALITY MEETS METRICS (Y/N) JUSTIFICATION/ COMMENTS SECTION I (continued): NON-NEGOTIABLE CI RITERIA Non-Negotiable 3.
+RIGOR AND BALANCE: Each grade's instructional materials reflect the balances in the standards and help students meet the standards' rigorous expectations, by helping students develop conceptual understanding, procedural skill and fluency, and application.
+6 Yes No REQUIRED 3a) Attention to Conceptual Understanding: Materials develop conceptual understanding of key mathematical concepts, especially where called for explicitly in specific content standards or cluster headings by amply featuring high-quality conceptual problems and questions.
+No No instructional learning content is provided in the materials- only assessments through questioning.
+Therefore, materials do not develop conceptual understanding.
+Some assessment questions address conceptual understanding, but strictly from an assessment standpoint.
+REQUIRED 3b) Attention to Procedural Skill and Fluency: Materials give attention throughout the year to individual standards that set an expectation of procedural skill and fluency.
+In grades K-6, materials help students make steady progress throughout the year toward fluent computation.
+In higher grades, sufficient practice with algebraic operations is provided in order for students to have the foundation for later work in algebra.
+Yes Procedural skill is addressed using a variety of questions and activities.
 REQUIRED 3c) Attention to Applications: Materials are designed so that teachers and students spend sufficient time working with engaging applications, without losing focus on the major work of each grade including ample practice with single-step and multi-step contextual problems that develop the mathematics of the grade, afford opportunities for practice, and engage students in problem solving.
-Yes The materials are designed so that the teachers and students spend a substantial amount of time engaging in meaningful activities that involve application.
+Yes Application problems were offered in assessments.
 REQUIRED 3d) Balance: The three aspects of rigor are not always treated together, and are not always treated separately.
-Yes Some problems address the three aspects of rigor together, and some problems address the aspects separately.
+No Materials do not contain a balance of the three aspects of rigor given that they do not serve to develop conceptual understanding but merely assess it.
 Non-Negotiable 4.
-PRACTICE-CONTENT CONNECTIONS: Materials meaningfully connect the Standards for Mathematical Content and the Standards for Mathematical Practice. ^{7, 8} REQUIRED 4a) The materials connect the Standards for Mathematical Practice and the Standards for Mathematical Content.
-No The Standards for Mathematical Practices are not listed in lessons in the teacher or student text.
-The "Correlation to the Common Core State Standards" document states "The Common Core Standards for Mathematical Practice are embedded throughout the Grade 8 course and can be observed through the Standards for Mathematical Content citations as well as the highlighted pages below" and
+PRACTICE-CONTENT CONNECTIONS: Materials meaningfully connect the Standards for Mathematical Content and REQUIRED 4a) The materials connect the Standards for Mathematical Practice and the Standards for Mathematical Content.
+No Materials did not address the Standards for Mathematical Practice or the Standards for Mathematical Content.